These Are The Differences Between An ICO and an IDO

 A proportion of all native coins or tokens are then set aside for the IDO launch and the project is marketed by both parties.
 Individuals can opt to invest during the fundraising period by purchasing an ‘IOU’.
 This involves committing funds, either in the form of fiat or crypto.
 At the end of the fundraising period, IOUs are then used to distribute native coins or tokens via a Token Generation Event (TGE).
 After the TGE, the DEX’s liquidity pool then allows for instant token trading.

-Should You Invest In An IDO?
+Why You Should and Shouldn't Invest In An IDO

 Initial DEX offerings provide one of the best methods for gaining access to new cryptocurrencies and, therefore, should be on the radar of anyone looking to get ahead of a public launch.
 But that doesn’t mean they are suitable for every retail investor.